 The step we’ve been waiting for: making the actual video!
 At this point, you should have a topic, an audience, a destination and someone responsible for creating it.

-As we mentioned before, video production doesn't have to be expensive, so here is the equipment you'll need to film quality, but inexpensive videos:
+As we mentioned before, video production doesn't have to be expensive.
+Here is the equipment you'll need to film quality (but inexpensive) videos:

 - iPhone, another smartphone or a high-quality webcam

 - Headphones or a lav mic*

 - Tripod or somewhere stable to set up your recording device*

 ACCELITY VIDEO MARKETING TIP:

 The last two items are optional.
 If you are loud enough, in an area without much background noise and have a steady hand, you can shoot with just your camera of choice.

 Generally, you don’t want your video to come off as scripted, so don’t write out what you’re going to say.
 Instead, keep it off the cuff.
 Before filming, run through your topic a few times and maybe come up with some bullet points you want to hit.

 Set yourself up in front of a window or somewhere else with good natural lighting.
 Make sure you aren’t washed out or backlit and impossible to see.